mesosphere/marathon/docs/docs/backup-restore.md

 # Backup and Restore

 As of version 1.5, Marathon has built-in backup and restore functionality.
-The complete state of Marathon, which is kept in the persistent data store, can be backed up to an external file or to an external storage provider.
+The complete current state of Marathon, which is kept in the persistent data store, can be backed up to an external file or to an external storage provider.
 Restoring from a backup brings Marathon to the exact state it was in at the time of backup creation.

 ## Limitations

 Marathon backups only capture the state of Marathon itself.
+A Marathon backup will only capture the current state and will **not** backup the application histories.
 A Marathon backup will **not** capture the state of any other system component.
 To create a full backup of your cluster, you must back up all system components.